skip to Main Content

 Post Series: Executorship in BC

-An important part of the will-writing process is choosing someone to be the executor of the will – the person who is responsible for administering the estate’s assets.
-There are a number of factors that go into the decision, as it’s not always as simple as picking a close family member or friend.
+Choosing an executor for your estate is a key step in the will-writing process.
+There are many factors to consider, and it’s not always as simple as choosing a family member or friend.
 The job of an executor can be complex, involving many different tasks as they prepare the estate for distribution to beneficiaries.
-Before choosing the executor of your estate, it’s important to understand who is eligible to be an executor, and who would be a good fit for the role.
+Before appointing an executor, it’s important to understand who is eligible, and who would be a good fit.

 Who Can Be an Executor?

-Almost anyone can be named as the executor of a will in BC.
+Almost anyone can be the executor of a will in BC.
 This can include beneficiaries named in the will, a spouse, a best friend or even a lawyer.
-The only requirement is that the executor is not a minor (they must be 19 years of age or older).
-Keep in mind that just because anyone can be named as executor does not mean that they will be a good executor.
+The only requirement is that the executor is not a minor (they must be at least 19 years old).

 Naming Multiple Executors